EDGES of the dark forest: A new absorption window into the composite dark matter and large scale structure: Conclusions

 \item A global absorption feature or spectral distortion due to dark matter is a general prediction of our model which can even occur in a different frequency band of the CMB spectrum.
 Such signals could be detected in future experiments such as Primordial Inflation Explorer (PIXIE) \cite{2011JCAP...07..025K} or APSERA \cite{2015ApJ...810....3S}.

-\item The absorption of CMB photons in the UV band can affect the recombination history and this part of the parameter space can be probed by the CMB anisotropy measurements. \end{itemize} We have ignored the clustering of halos in this work.
+\item The absorption of CMB photons in the UV band can affect the recombination history and this part of the parameter space can be probed by the CMB anisotropy measurements.

+\item There is a large volume of parameter space where dark forest is more sensitive compared to the best current and planned direct detection experiments.

+\end{itemize} We have ignored the clustering of halos in this work.
 One needs to perform N-body simulations to take into account the two point correlations of the dark forest which we leave for future work.

 Our results open up a new and unexpected interesting window into the nature of dark matter and a potential new probe of the cosmic web.
-Our work motivates the search for dark forest and global absorption features across the full electromagnetic spectrum, especially in the desert i.e. the part of the electromagnetic spectrum where there are no strong lines expected from baryons in the standard model of cosmology.
-With the current sensitivity of spectroscopic surveys in different frequency bands, it should already be possible to probe the dark forest at optical and radio-wave frequencies.
+Our work motivates the search for dark forest and global absorption features across the full electromagnetic spectrum, especially in the desert i.e. the part of the electromagnetic spectrum where there are no strong lines expected from baryons in the Standard Model of cosmology.
+With the current sensitivity of spectroscopic surveys in different frequency bands, it should already be possible to probe the dark forest at optical and X-ray frequencies.

 \acknowledgments We acknowledge the computational facilities offered by the Department of Theoretical Physics at TIFR, Mumbai.
 This work is supported by Max Planck Partner Group for cosmology of Max Planck Institute for Astrophysics Garching at TIFR funded by Max-Planck-Gesellschaft.
 We acknowledge the support from Department of Atomic Energy (DAE) Government of India, under Project Identification No. RTI 4002.
-AG is thankful to Yidong Xu, Steven Furlanetto, Girish Kulkarni, Shadab Alam, Nissim Kanekar, Aritra Kumar Gon and Shikhar Mittal for useful discussions.
+We are thankful to Yidong Xu, Steven Furlanetto, Brian Fields, Girish Kulkarni, Shadab Alam, Nissim Kanekar, Aritra Kumar Gon and Shikhar Mittal for useful discussions.